ue22-p20/web-intro/notebooks/30-js-intro.md

 ## callbacks
 <!-- #endregion -->

+the historical paradigm for event-driven programming :

-* one very pervasive programming pattern in JavaScript
+* one very pervasive pattern in JavaScript
 * is the notion of a **callback**
 * which is a **function**
 * attached to some sort of **event**
-* and then of course the function
-  gets fired when event occurs
+* and then of course the function gets **fired** when event **occurs**

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## callbacks - continued
 <!-- #endregion -->

-in our 2 examples, we have seen 3 callbacks already
+in our 3 examples, we have seen 4 callbacks already

 * ex.1 : `onclick="toggle()"`
 * ex.2 : `setTimeout(() => this.run(), 500)`
 * ex.2 : `window.onload = function () { `
+* ex.3 : `canvas.addEventListener('click', drawShapes)`

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## take home message